SIG OFFICERS (2025-2026):

 Major projects are often complex endeavors, having many different structural arrangements and linkages with organizations and their wider institutional environments.
 Although research in project management has addressed the embeddedness of projects within their context, we need to understand the specificities of major and megaprojects’ institutional and organizational contexts, i.e. how actors collaborate, coordinate, and innovate in these temporary yet long-lasting, transformative and evolutive environments.
 This proposal raises the importance of understanding the multi-levelness of major projects; the interfaces among project actors, organisations and institutional levels; the governance issues, and the coordination of the people involved across these levels.

-UN Sustainable Development Goals (SDG)
+UN Sustainable Development Goals (SDG):

 Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 11: Sustainable cities and communities

-Juliano Denicol – juliano.denicol@ucl.ac.uk
+Juliano Denicol, University College London – juliano.denicol@ucl.ac.uk

-ST10_02 – Project and Society
+ST10_02 – Projects and Society

-UN Sustainable Development Goals (SDG)
+UN Sustainable Development Goals (SDG):

 Goal 9: Industry, Innovation, and Infrastructure; Goal 11: Sustainable cities and communities; Goal 12: Responsible consumption and production; Goal 13: Climate action

-Francesco Di Maddaloni – f.dimaddaloni@ucl.ac.uk
+Francesco Di Maddaloni, University College London – f.dimaddaloni@ucl.ac.uk

 PROJECT ORGANISING SIG TRACKS